LanguageSolution/Customer-Profile-Analysis/README.md

 ## Resources & Disclaimer

 Note: Instacart is a real company that’s made their data available online.
-However, the contents of the attached project brief have been fabricated by CareerFoundry for the purpose of this analysis.
+However, the contents of the attached project brief have been made by CareerFoundry for the purpose of this analysis.